chiragbaid7/Url_Shortener/Readme.md

 - store billions of records.
 - There are no relationships(No Joins) between records—other than storing which user created a URL.
 - Service is read-heavy.
-- Service requires huge space for storing objects .
+- Service demands huge space for storing objects.
 - NoSQL database is easy to scale

 ### High Level Design